 One of the biggest problems that many online courses have is the wrong information pace.

-If you go too fast, you are going to end up losing a lot of people along the way, that simply couldn't follow your fast teaching pace.
+If you go too fast, you are going to end up losing a lot of people along the way that simply couldn't follow your fast teaching pace.

-But if you teach your course too slowly, you risk ending up boring not only the faster-learning students, but also any student in general, for that matter.
+But if you teach your course too slowly, you risk ending up boring not only the faster-learning students but also any student in general, for that matter.

 Remember that teacher you had in school that spoke in a boring tone that put all the class to sleep every time?
 You don't want to be that teacher.

-One of the main reasons that students quit before completing the course is because they’re either overwhelmed with too much information, or bored because of the slow pace.
+One of the main reasons that students quit before completing the course is because they’re either overwhelmed with too much information or bored because of the slow pace.

 You want to avoid both problems by striking a careful balance of always teaching at an optimum pace: not too fast and not too slow.

-You want to speak at a slightly higher pace that you would do in a normal conversation, and you want to add more changes to your tone of voice than you normally would, but without exaggerating.
+You want to speak at a slightly higher pace than you would do in a normal conversation, and you want to add more changes to your tone of voice than you normally would, but without exaggerating.